• Home

 Thank you!

-Thanks to everyone who supported the 2024 Walk for Dyslexia-Madison!
-We are grateful for our sponsors, volunteers, and everyone who came out to our event on May 18th.
-We had a lovely morning!
-We raised over $25,000!!!
+Thanks to everyone who supported the 2025 Walk for Dyslexia-Madison!
+We are grateful for our sponsors, volunteers, and everyone who came out to our event on May 17th.